cilium/cilium/Documentation/gettingstarted/encryption.rst

       --set global.encryption.nodeEncryption=false

 At this point the Cilium managed nodes will be using IPsec for all traffic.
-For further information on Cilium's transparent encryption, see :ref:`arch_guide`.
+For further information on Cilium's transparent encryption, see :ref:`ebpf_datapath`.

 Encryption interface
 --------------------